BatchClayderman/DifferentialEvolution/Readme.md

 ## Acknowledgements

-This project is referred to [https://github.com/iskunalpal/Differential-Evolution](https://github.com/iskunalpal/Differential-Evolution).
+This project is optimized from [https://github.com/iskunalpal/Differential-Evolution](https://github.com/iskunalpal/Differential-Evolution).

 The improved version can also be found at [https://github.com/YiYistudy/DifferentialEvolution](https://github.com/YiYistudy/DifferentialEvolution).